 |Liquor Licensing Program||503-823-3092|

 Enforces the city's property maintenance code.
-Problems that fall to Mitch include: property maintenance, nuisance (trash/debris/weeds), and disabled vehicles on private property.
-Even if you are not sure if a property is in violation, Mitch is happy to come check it out and always keeps complainant information confidential.
-If a property has only one or two minor violations, he is unlikely to get involved.
+Problems that fall to the inspector include: property maintenance, nuisance (trash/debris/weeds), and disabled vehicles on private property.
+Even if you are not sure if a property is in violation, the inspector will be happy to come check it out and always keeps complainant information confidential.
+If a property has only one or two minor violations, s/he is unlikely to get involved.
 Larger violations trigger a progressive enforcement process that will eventually end with the problem being fixed, either by the property owner or by the city.
-To report a problem to Mitch call 503-823-7347.
+To report a problem call 503-823-7347.

 Anonymous complaints to the police get very little response.